ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 prop. \ref{T3InTermsOfTopologicalClosures} and prop. \ref{T4InTermsOfTopologicalClosures} suggests rather different patterns.
 Therefore it is worthwhile to also consider separation-like axioms that are not among the original list.

-In partticular, the alternative characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
+In particular, the alternative characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
 immediately suggests the following strengthening, different from the $T_1$-condition (see example \ref{T1AndSoberIncomparable} below):

 +-- {: .num_defn #Sober}